MarlinFirmware/Marlin/README.md

 Before installing the firmware take note of the following points:

 1. The ABL versions of this firmware use the probe as the z-endstop.
 I prefer this method over using a dedicated z-endstop switch.
 This means that you will need to remove the z-endstop post that is screwed into the back of the left, upright 4020 extrusion.
 2. The ABL versions of this firmware are programmed to apply any z babysteps to the z-offset.
-This means that if you save your babysteps the nozzle will alwasy start in the right place for each print regardless of what you do to your bed provided that you don't mess with the position of the BL touch between prints (e.g. take apart the hotend).
+This means that if you save your babysteps the nozzle will always start in the right place for each print regardless of what you do to your bed provided that you don't mess with the position of the BL touch between prints (e.g. take apart the hotend).
 3. The ABL versions of this firmware assume that the probe is located in the position when using the stock mount.
 If you are using the mount by @thisiskeithb from thingiverse that places the probe in the front-center of the hotend mount then you will need to adjust your z-probe offsets using the LCD.
 Using the unified interface nagivate to Menu --> Settings --> Machine --> Parameter --> Probe Offset and change the values to: X = -1.5 Y = -34 Z = -1.5.

-To install: once you have downloaded the firmware file just copy the it onto your SD card in the motherboard (not TFT) and reboot.
+To install: once you have downloaded the firmware file just copy it onto your SD card in the motherboard (not TFT) and reboot.
 Once it is done you should have a FIRMWARE.CUR file on the SD.
 That means it worked.

+If you use an ABL version you will receive an error message relating to EEPROM as soon as you boot up.
+This is normal.
+Simply enter the terminal and send M500 in order to clear it.

 I recommend performing a home on all axes directly after installing the firmware and using your finger to trigger the probe on the way down for the z home.
 This will confirm that the probe is working fine and prevent the nozzle from crashing into the bed if it is not.